topstock/web-sprint-challenge-advanced-state-management/README.md

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

-Primarily, redux-thunk allows for action-creators to dispatch multiple actions.
+Primarily, redux-thunk allows for action-creators to call multiple dispatches (thunks) or call other functions (also thunks).
 Action creators can use redux-thunk to use promise based HTTP client requests, and other AJAX requests.
 These types of action creators can be used in asynchronous routing.